 MastersinCommunications.com categorizes master’s in communication programs into ten specializations according to each program’s curriculum.
-Programs on this page include, but are not limited to: master’s in communication theory, master’s in communication studies, master’s in interpersonal communication, and master’s in human communication.
-Within this broad categorization of communication studies, communication theory, and interpersonal communication are myriad programs that vary in their specific curricular focus.
+Programs on this page include, but are not limited to: Master of Arts (MA) in Communication Studies, Master of Science (MS) in Communication Studies, master’s in communication theory, master’s in interpersonal communication, and master’s in human communication.
+Within this broad categorization of communication studies are myriad programs that vary in their specific curricular focus.
 For example, while some master’s in communication studies programs focus more on critically examining human’s interpersonal communication, others may focus on the role of communication in social issues such as gender equality or conflict management.

-In addition, some master’s in communication studies programs within this category offer programs that are more general in their curricular focus covering both communication research/theory along with practical applications of communication in different settings like media, organizational, health and/or political communication.
-However, typically these programs do not provide as in-depth instruction in these areas as compared to programs that offer distinct specializations.
-Although, some programs may offer enough electives for students to focus their studies even if the program does not offer a distinct specialization.
+In addition, some master’s in communication studies programs within this category offer programs that are more general in their curricular focus, covering both communication research/theory along with practical applications of communication in different settings like media, organizational, health and/or political communication.
+However, typically these programs do not provide as in-depth instruction in these areas as compared to programs that offer distinct specializations in applied areas.
+That said, some communication studies programs may offer enough electives for students to focus their studies in an applied area even if the program does not offer a distinct specialization.

-Due to the variance in master’s programs within this category, students interested in pursuing a master’s degree communication theory, interpersonal communication, or communication studies should examine the precise curricula of the programs that interest them to ensure that they align with their desired educational and career goals.
+Due to the variance in master’s programs within this category, students interested in pursuing a master’s degree in communication studies should examine the curricula of the programs that interest them to ensure that they align with their desired academic and career goals.
 It is recommended to examine both core and elective classes for each program.

-Curriculum Details for Master’s Programs in Communication Studies, Communication Theory, and Interpersonal Communication
+Curriculum Details for Master of Arts in Communication Studies and Interpersonal Communication Programs

 Students of master’s programs in communication theory, interpersonal communication, and communication studies typically complete a set of core courses before progressing to specialization courses that focus on the theories of human communication and interaction in multiple contexts.
 Core courses in master’s in communication programs typically cover topics such as leadership in communication, communication ethics, and the fundamentals of research in communication.
 After completing their core curriculum, students progress to courses that cover advanced concepts in communication theory, communication for social change, cultural communication, and rhetorical criticism.
 Their programs may also allow them to take electives in certain areas of communication in which they wish to focus, such as health communication, intercultural communication, communication in social equality and social change, or political communication theory.
 Examples of courses that comprise these types of master’s degrees may include but are not limited to: